Lewis Binford: Ethnoarchaeology

 Binford withdrew from the theoretical debates that followed the rapid adoption of New Archaeology (by then also called processual archaeology) in the 1960s and 70s, instead focusing on his work on the Mousterian, a Middle Palaeolithic lithic industry found in Europe, North Africa and the Near East.
 In 1969 he decided to undertake ethnographic fieldwork among the Nunamiut in Alaska, in order to better understand the periglacial environment that Mousterian hominins occupied, and to see first hand how hunter-gatherer behavior is reflected in material remains.
-This methodology—conducting ethnographic fieldwork to establish firm correlations between behavior and material culture—is known as ethnoarchaeology and is credited to Binford.
+This methodology—conducting ethnographic fieldwork to establish firm correlations between behavior and material culture—is known as ethnoarchaeology and while not being invented by Binford, was shaped by his incorporation with Processual (New) Archaeology.
 Most of Binford's later work was focused on the Palaeolithic and hunter-gatherers in the archaeological record.

 Later career

 Binford joined the Southern Methodist University faculty in 1991, after teaching for 23 years as a distinguished professor at the University of New Mexico.

 Binford's last published book, Constructing Frames of Reference (2001), was edited by his then wife, Nancy Medaris Stone.
 His wife at the time of his death, Amber Johnson, has said that she and a colleague will finish editing a book Binford had in progress at the time of his death.

-He died on April 11, 2011 in Kirksville, Missouri, at the age of 79.
+He died on April 11, 2011, in Kirksville, Missouri, at the age of 79.

 Personal life

 Binford was married six times.
 His first marriage was to Jean Riley Mock, with whom he had his only daughter, Martha.
 Binford also had a son, Clinton, who died as a result of injuries sustained in a car accident in 1976.
 He frequently collaborated with his third wife, Sally Binford, who was also an archaeologist; the couple married while they were graduate students at the University of Chicago, and co-edited New Perspectives in Archaeology (1968), among other works.
 After his marriage to Sally ended, Binford married Mary Ann Howell nee Wilson, an elementary school teacher.
 His fifth wife was Nancy Medaris Stone, an archaeologist.
-At the time of his death he was married to Amber Johnson, professor and chair of sociology and anthropology at Truman State University who had worked with Binford as a research student at Southern Methodist University.
+At the time of his death he was married to Amber Johnson, professor of anthropology at Truman State University who had worked with Binford as a research student at Southern Methodist University.